RJ Hampshire: 2025

 Hampshire had to have surgery on his injured wrist in the off season.
 The recovery period required for this meant that he missed out on the chance to defend his title in the 250SX West class.
 Riding in the 250SX East class instead, Hampshire had five trips to the podium, including his first win at the famous Daytona round.
 This consistency saw him in contention for the overall title in the final rounds of the series, eventually finishing third in the standings after an incident with Seth Hammaker at the season-ending event.
 Hampshire made his full-time debut in the 450 class during the 2025 AMA National Motocross Championship, with the opening round taking place just two weeks after further surgery to his wrist.
 Despite this, he surprised many with his strong performances in the class, getting stronger at the season progressed and scoring his first 450 class podium at the round at Ironman.
 After finishing fifth in the final standings, Hampshire backed it up with seventh overall in the 2025 SuperMotocross World Championship play off rounds.
 With two members of the original team getting injured at the final SuperMotocross round, Hampshire was drafted into the American team for the 2025 Motocross des Nations.
 Racing on home soil, the team finished second overall, with Hampshire finishing fourth in his qualifying race but crashing out of his second main race on the Sunday.

+2026

+Hampshire's indoor season was cut short after he fractured his foot in a training crash prior to the sixth round, resulting in him finishing twenty-third in the 2026 AMA Supercross Championship standings.